muhkashiff/Extract_transform_load_EDA_Home_credit/README.md

 The process of data cleaning is divided into three stages below as per techniquie followed to better understand segregate , process the numerial data and then make the predictions for categorical data and put the predicted values into missing fields.

 ### Data Loading
+Data is loaded from csv files in this project using absolute path method. since Data files are big size which can not be accomodated in the github. so for sake of project they were kept in different folder to avoid large size file errors during commit stage.
+Code for loading data using absolute path is below.

 ``` bash
 # Dictionary to hold file names and their paths
 file_paths = {